 In many areas of philosophy, including but not limited to the history of philosophy and recent European philosophy, satisfactory scholarship is not possible without a good reading knowledge of certain foreign languages.
 The languages most often needed are French, German, Greek, and Latin.
 A student having none of these languages will therefore be significantly limited in choosing areas of research, and in the choice of a dissertation topic.
 If a student's dissertation is devoted to any considerable extent to an author, the student must be able to read the author's works in their original language.

-The general examination consists of an oral examination of approximately one hour, preceded a few days earlier by a written examination, given over the course of 48 hours, in the field within which the candidate proposes to write a dissertation.
+The general examination consists of an oral examination of approximately one hour, preceded by submission of written work, as specified on our website, in the field within which the candidate proposes to write a dissertation.
 The examinations are administered by a committee of the faculty, the composition of which ensures that the student is questioned from a variety of points of view.
 The subject of the examinations is broadly construed.
 Advancement to continued candidacy for the Ph.D. is based on an assessment of a student’s performance on the general examination in light of the student’s level of achievement in gaining the required units.
+All graduate students must give an undergraduate lecture at Princeton, observed by a philosophy department faculty member, prior to taking the general exam.
 Further details can be found on our website.

 All graduate students in philosophy, including those receiving outside fellowships, engage in some classroom teaching under the guidance of a faculty member: leading discussion groups, setting and marking examinations and tests, and criticizing written papers.
-This work normally amounts to three hours of classroom teaching plus attendant preparation, or the equivalent, for three terms, and , in no case, totals less than six hours.
+This work normally amounts to three hours of classroom teaching plus attendant preparation, or the equivalent, for three terms, and in no case totals less than six hours.
 Assignments are made with regard for the student’s aptitudes and interests.
 First-year students normally are not assigned teaching responsibilities.
-In addition, all graduate students must give an undergraduate lecture at Princeton, observed by a philosophy department faculty member, prior to taking the general exam.

 The department conducts a colloquium, principally for members of the faculty and graduate students, at which professors from Princeton and other universities present papers for discussion.
 In addition, graduate students working on their dissertations present portions of their work in progress at a series of talks scheduled throughout the year.